tony-aw/tinycodet/README.md

 The `tidyoperators` R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
-It includes infix operators for additional logic operators, safer float (in)equality operators, in-place modifying mathematical arithmetic, and infix operators for custom row- and column-wise rank-based ordering of matrices.
-It also adds some `stringi`-based string related functions, operators, and in-place modifying operators.
-This package adds the transform_if functions, and related operators.
+It includes infix operators for additional logic operators, safer float (in)equality operators, and infix operators for custom row- and column-wise rank-based ordering of matrices.
+It also adds some `stringi`-based string related functions and operators.
+It also adds operators and a few functions to help reduce unnecessary repetitive code.
 And finally, it also adds some functions and an operator for easier package/library management.
 The `tidyoperators` R-package has only one dependency, namely `stringi`, though it does allows multi-threading of some of the string-related functions (when appropriate) via the suggested `stringfish` R-package.